bennir/DVBViewerController/README.md

 DVBViewerController is an Open Source Android Project to create a remote control for the popular Windows Software [DVB Viewer](http://www.dvbviewer.com).

-This App **requires** the [DVBViewerControllerServer] (https://github.com/bennir/DVBControllerServer) running on the computer to control DVBViewer on.
+This App **requires** the [DVBControllerServer] (https://github.com/bennir/DVBControllerServer) running on the computer to control DVBViewer on.

 It uses the following libraries:
 * [SlidingMenu] (https://github.com/jfeinstein10/SlidingMenu) by jfeinstein10